jessijoke/react-using-callbacks-to-pass-information-lab/README.md

 ## Objectives

-- Practice using state, props, and events
+- Practice using state, props, and events/
 - Practice using callbacks to effect change up and down the component tree

 ## Introduction